 Everyone that I have on social media seems to be getting engaged, getting married, are pregnant, having babies, travelling the world, going to the gym everyday, landing their dreams jobs and so much more.
 And here I am feeling more confused about life than ever.
 Where the hell did I go wrong?
 Why does everyone seem to have their shit together except for me?

 Life can suck sometimes, it can be really tough, it can be ugly and even depressing at times.
 But, our social media pictures won’t tell us that.
 These are the words that we are less likely to see as a ‘caption’ on our pictures.
-Yet here we are taking the same picture over and over again, until we narrow it down to ‘the one’ which we can then post online for the world to see.
-You see, these are only the ‘highlights’ of someone’s life.
+Yet here we are taking the same picture over and over again until we narrow it down to ‘the one’ which we can post online for the world to see how ‘happy’ we are.
+You see, these are only the ‘highlights’ of someones life.
 The part they want everyone to see.
 A picture only tells us a part of the story.

 It’s a place where we can pretend we have our ‘shit together’.

-But, the reality is we don’t know how happy those people are, and we will never know the real story.
+But, really.
+We don’t know how happy those people are, and we will never know the real story.
 We just create stories in our heads by looking at those pictures we see on social media, those pictures that are probably staged and filtered.

 ‘Social media is not real life.”.
 And I think we all know that already.